We provide in house data recovery for hard drives, cd roms, flash drives and Solid State Drives (SSD)

 DATA RECOVERY For Regular Disk

-For rotational drives, most fail incrementally.
-That is, not all files are destroyed at once.
-If the motor spins and the heads move, most failures are what is known as bad blocks.
+For rotational drives, most hard drives fail incrementally.
+If the motor spins and the heads move, most failures are bad blocks.
 This is where parts of the disks is unreadable, but other parts are.
 So data recovery is able to retrieve the data from parts that are readable.
-Fortunately, not all data of the drive is valuable to the customer, like operating system information, so even though some of the data is corrupted, it may be possible to reconstruct the useful info from the remaining good data.
+Fortunately, not all data of the drive is valuable to the customer.
+Much of the drive is devoted to operating system information.
+So even though some of the data is corrupted, it may be possible to reconstruct the useful information from the remaining good parts of the drive.
 However, this may be a long, time consuming process.

 Sometimes there are complete failures, like the motor no longer spins, or the heads are out of alignment, and clicks as it searches back and forth for the alignment mark.
 In these cases, the data is safe, but unable to access, so the drive must be opened and then the platters placed on a separate motor and head assembly and extracted.

-Because the environment inside a hard drive hast to be very clean, since the platter spins at thousands of RPM, typically 7000 RPM for a 3.5 inch drive, 3000 RPM for a 2.5 drive, and 10,000 RPM or more for high speed server drives, and the heads fly over the platter disk in micros above the surface (less than the width of a human hair) any dust will cause a disk crash (a scratch on the disk which renders that part of the disk unuseable).
+The environment inside a hard drive has to be very clean.
+The platter spins at thousands of RPM (typically 7000 RPM for a 3.5 inch drive, 3000 RPM for a 2.5 drive, and 10,000 RPM or more for high speed server drives), the heads fly over the platter disk microns above the surface.
+This is less than the width of a human hair and any dust will cause a disk crash (a scratch on the disk which renders that part of the disk unreadable).

 Hence data recovery is typically an expensive process.

-Data Recovery Level 1: Able to read Files
+Data Recovery Level 1: Able to read Drive, but Unable to find Files

-Data Recovery Level 2: Unable to read Files, but Hard drive not damaged
+Data Recovery Level 2: Unable to read Files, but Hard drive not Physically damaged

 Data Recovery Level 3: Hard drive repair

-In this case, the Hard drive is damaged and needs repair..
+In this case, the Hard drive is damaged and needs repair.
 This is the common bad blocks problem.
 Because of critical nature of hard drive platters, and the extreme density of the data, it is prohibitively expensive to create perfect defect free hard drives.
-Hard drive manufacturers take into account of this and provide spare sectors (empty areas of the drive).
-If due to again, defects, or whatever, causes certain parts of the drive to be unreadable, the hard drive electronics will reprogram itself to use the spare areas, and exclude the bad areas.
+Hard drive manufacturers provide spare sectors (empty areas of the drive).
+If certain parts of the drive become unreadable, the hard drive electronics will reprogram itself to use the spare areas, and exclude the bad areas.

 However, if the drive fails while holding critical data, then we have a crash.
-The drive can normally be repaired via software and once data is retrieved, the drive can be used again.
+The drive can normally be repaired via software using the spare sectors and once data is retrieved, the drive can be used again.
 However, this is highly NOT recommended.
-The reason is the spare drive sectors are normally not sequential, so after data recovery, and reallocation of the spare sectors, the drive performance is typically degraded, sometimes seriously.
+The reason is the spare drive sectors are normally not sequential, so after data recovery, and reallocation of the spare sectors, the drive performance is seriously degraded.

 Data Recovery Level 4: Hard drive badly damaged